Emergencies

 • No FPT government mentions agriculture as a strategic sector in legislation or regulations

 Regarding municipal emergency preparedness, most provinces and territories can or do require municipalities to have plans, but food is infrequently named as a component.
 For example, the City of Toronto names food supply emergency as something to be prepared for but provides no specific details on what would be done, beyond the general response elements.
 It also does not mention how food issues would be addressed in other emergencies that affect people's access to food.
 The Halifax Region Municipality only states that individuals and businesses are responsible for stocking up with food in the event of a hurricane.
 The Yellowknife Emergency Management Plan makes no mention of food.
+A recent model, however, of municipal - level emergency planning is provided by Thunder Bay, Ontario which used a round table process involving NGOs, municipal government units and First Nations to develop an emergency food plan (Levkoe and Strutt, 2024).

 There appears to be more recognition of the role of food in disaster assistance programs for provinces and individuals than there is in emergency preparedness, very much a backwards approach. in other words, once the emergency has happened, federal, provincial and private insurance programs will often provide some money for loss of critical food system infrastructure, including emergency food, logistics infrastructure that helps move food around, business equipment necessary for food preparation, storage and distribution, and household appliances such as refrigerators.
 With the disasters predicted to increase because of climate change, governments are exploring how to reduce their liabilities, including the possibility of shifting obligations to private insurers and households (McClearn, 2022).
 But this reconsideration does not really appear to have triggered a focus on prevention to minimize the need for subsequent disaster assistance.